Art, Media & Design

 Move past your camera’s automatic mode to take your photographs to the next level.
 Learn the fundamentals of photography — aperture, shutter speed, ISO, lenses, and depth of field — while digging into composition, lighting techniques, color and tonality to create dynamic images.
 You’ll also explore advanced camera controls and post-production techniques using Adobe Creative Suite to refine your photographs.
 This major will address various contemporary processes and applications specific to documentary, fashion, editorial, and conceptual photography through in-class demonstrations, photo analysis, and group critique.
 By the end of the program, you’ll have a portfolio of photographs that express your distinct perspective of the world around you.

-Installation + Public Art
+Installation + Public Art this major has been cancelled.

 In Philadelphia, murals cover spaces across the city's neighborhoods and significant public artworks, like Robert Indiana's iconic LOVE sculpture near UArts campus, are scattered throughout Philly's public squares.
 Public artworks, murals, and installations incite emotional and physical response through the manipulation of site, scale, and space.
 In this major, delve into the process of making work large-scale and in-public.
 From concept and studio experiments to considering location and community, selecting materials, and execution, you'll explore your own interests while working alongside professionals and learning the technical skills to compose and construct site-specific public works.